uvjar/EE4C16-self-driving-lab/README.md

 4. Download our modified Udacity's self driving car simulator.

-On the Lab machines, you will find a copy on `c:\4c16`.
+On the Lab machines, you will find a copy on `c:\4c16 Car\`.
 Otherwise you can download a version for your system here:

 *  [win64](https://drive.google.com/file/d/1vs_AbhXxPVL1fjCbRiKItR0U432ANRyh)